isomerpages/bca-buildsg/_ibuildsg-club/Pinnacle Competition/Competition Brief for Category B: IHL Track.md

 <ol>
 	<li><strong>Storytelling and Personal Insight (25%)</strong>
 		<ul>
-			<li>Communicates meaningful reasons for choosing the building/space</li>
+			<li>Communicates meaningful reasons for choosing the building</li>
-			<li>Shows personal thoughts, feelings and/or connection to the building/space</li>
+			<li>Shows personal thoughts, feelings and/or connection to the building</li>
-			<li>Explains how this building/space inspires your vision of Singapore's future</li>
+			<li>Explains how this building inspires your vision of Singapore's future</li>
 		</ul>
 	</li>
 	<li><strong>Presentation and Creativity (25%)</strong>